ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

         -d "client_id=book-service"' | jq -r .access_token)
   echo $ACCESS_TOKEN
   ```
   > **Note**: We are running a alpine/curl Docker container and joining it to the project Docker network.
-By informing `"keycloak:8080"` host/port we won't have the error complaining about an invalid token due to an invalid token issuer.
+By specifying `"keycloak:8080"` as host/port, we won't encounter the error related to an invalid token issuer.

 - In [jwt.io](https://jwt.io), you can decode and verify the `JWT` access token